Privacy-Preserving Video Anomaly Detection: A Survey: P2VAD with Non-Identifiable Elements

 \section{P2VAD with Non-Identifiable Elements}

 ~ Non-Identifiable Elements (NIE)-based P2VAD methods aim to prevent privacy and security risks by removing or abstracting identifiable information during data acquisition and preprocessing stages.
 The desensitized data is then used as input to the anomaly detection model.
-Based on the level of morphological abstraction, we classify existing NIE methods into three categories: encrypted videos, sensitive area masking/synthesis, and NVLCs videos.
+Based on the level of morphological abstraction, we classify existing NIE methods into three categories: encrypted videos, sensitive area masking/synthesis, and NVLCs videos, as shown in Fig.~\ref{f-sec3}.
 In spite of privacy, such methods reduce data volume and prevent extraneous appearance information from interfering with model learning.
 However, these approaches have drawbacks, such as reliance on additional processing (e.g., compression, object detection) or the need for specialized acquisition equipment, which can significantly increase the cost of model deployment.
-Below, we analyze the details of each NIE method.
+The technical comparisons of NIE-based P2VAD methods are summarized in Table~\ref{tab:nie_technical_comparison}.